Last Hitler bunker witness Misch dies at 96

 Misch remained neutral on Hitler up to his death.

-"History is history, it was the way it was and nobody should lie about it," he said, refusing make judgements about the past.
+"History is history, it was the way it was and nobody should lie about it," he said, refusing make judgments about the past.

 Misch was not ashamed to talk about pleasant moments with Hitler just as was depicted in the internationally acclaimed 2004 German film "Downfall", which drew controversy for showing Hitler's rarely explored human, as well as brutal, side.